utkuozsan/utkuozsan.github.io/_posts/2025-01-03-Linux-for-Network-Engineer.md

 - `bridge vlan show` Check the status of the VLAN traversing the bridge
 - `bridge fdb show` View the forwarding table

+### 15.2.4.
+VXLAN

+An overlay network is built on top of a another network.

+Overlay network is commonly called the virtual network.

+Encapsulation is one piece of data or packet in network is wrapped up in another type of data or network packet.

+Data --> TCP Segments --> IP packets --> Ethernet frames --> Physical media

+VXLAN has possible 16.7 million possible networks.

+VXLAN encapsulates frames with **layer3/4(IP/UDP)** packets.

+The connection between endpoints are called **VXLAN tunnels.** Encapsulated traffic flows across the network between the VXLAN tunnel end points(VTEPs - VXLAN Tunnel End Points.).

+The benefits of VXLAN are **better scale, more resiliency, better use of available bandwidth**.

+VTEPs can be implemented in hardware or software.

+**Ref:** Linux Networking 101 Books from David M. Davis